 The Company believes that outside Directors in particular play a key role in enhancing the fairness of management from an objective and independent standpoint while reflecting their abundant knowledge and insight in management, as well as contributing to the further improvement of the corporate governance and internal control system, and accordingly has made sure that outside Directors make up 1/3 or more of all Directors.

-Moreover, in order to ensure objectivity when deciding the candidates and remuneration for Directors, the Company obtains advice in the Remuneration Advisory Committee and the Nomination Advisory Committee, among whose members, respectively, are four outside Directors forming a majority.
-The Company has also established the Corporate Governance Council consisting of a majority of four outside Directors, which is intended to provide advice on evaluating the effectiveness of the Board of Directors to increase its effectiveness.
+Moreover, in order to ensure objectivity when deciding the candidates and remuneration for Directors, the Company obtains advice in the Remuneration Advisory Committee and the Nomination Advisory Committee, each chaired by an independent outside Director, and among whose members, respectively, are four independent outside Directors forming a majority.
+The Company has established the Corporate Governance Council, which is chaired by an independent outside Director and consists of a majority of four independent outside Directors and serves as an advisory body for the purpose of seeking advice from an independent and objective standpoint in carrying out analysis and evaluation of the overall effectiveness of the Board of Directors and in improving the functions of the Board of Directors.

 The Company has adopted a Managing Officer system with the primary aim of ensuring swift and efficient decision making and business execution to respond flexibly to changes in the management environment.
 In addition, the Company has established the Management Council, composed of Directors, Managing Officers, Audit & Supervisory Board Members, Presidents of major business companies, as an organization where the Managing Officers and others deliberate on important matters, including proposals to be submitted to the Board of Directors.
 The Management Council holds meetings twice a month in principle to improve the quality of decision-making.

-Furthermore, the Seibu Group Corporate Ethics Committee has been established as an organization to oversee the Seibu Group’s overall compliance system, composed of the President and CEO, Senior Executive Managing Officers, Presidents of major business companies, and outside experts.
+Furthermore, the Seibu Group Corporate Ethics Committee has been established as an organization to oversee the Seibu Group’s overall compliance system, composed of the President and CEO, relevant Managing Officers, Presidents of major business companies, and outside experts.
 The committee meets five times a year.

 Furthermore, as a deliberative body concerning the preparation, operation and evaluation of internal controls relating to the Group’s financial reporting, we have established a J-SOX Committee, comprising the President and CEO, inside Directors, Presidents of major business companies, etc. which meets once per year.